 West Elm also sustainably source over half of the wood used in their products and use recycled REPREVE® polyester in some products.

 Under the Canopy offer a range of organic textiles including signature, luxury, and textured towels made with GOTS certified organic cotton and 3% Lyocell, a biodegradable fabric made from wood pulp.
-This helps prevent bacteria growth, increase absorbency, and enhance durability, but also makes these towels a little less sustainable than a fully organic cotton towel as the Lyocell process can involve harsh chemicals albeit in a closed loop system.
+This helps prevent bacteria growth, increase absorbency, and enhance durability, but also makes these towels potentially less sustainable than a fully organic cotton towel as there’s no indication where the wood pulp is sourced for the lyocell fabric.

 Under the Canopy’s Signature Collection of towels has a weight of 650 GSM and is strong, soft, and absorbent thanks to two-ply, low-twist construction with ring-spun cotton.
 The towels are made with OEKO-TEX® MADE IN GREEN certified dyes, meaning vibrant color without harsh chemicals.
 The towels are machine washable on a warm, regular cycle and can be dried on low.

 These towels are made by environmentally certified factories in the US, India, Turkey, and China.

 Highlights: $20-$38 for fun hair towels made with GOTS organic cotton and made in the US, with free shipping for orders over $35.

 Sunrise Bliss only makes products using GOTS certified organic cotton and is a small, family company run by a couple in Michigan.
 Their specialty is hair towels made with super absorbent organic cotton t-shirt material that promises to help dry hair without causing frizz and breakages.

 These hair towels come in a variety of fun prints in small, medium, and large sizes to fit the whole family.
 Sunrise Bliss also offers a handful of other products made with organic cotton, including face masks and kitchen towels.